pattiphilippe/security/02 Rainbow/readme.md

 # Rainbow attack

 ## Goal
-The objective of this homework is to implement an attack on password tables with a rainbow table.
+The objective of this homework is to implement an attack on password tables with a rainbow table with a success rate of 75%.

 ## Structure
 Build files are in folder `build`.